maurobio/shapes/README.md

 shapes is a Python package for traditional and geometric morphometrics.

-It can be used in a Python interpretator, or in a GUI online at [PhyloNimbus.com](http://www.phylonimbus.com/morphometrics/), where you can also digitize landmarks.
+It can be used in a Python interpreter, or in a GUI online at [PhyloNimbus.com](http://www.phylonimbus.com/morphometrics/), where you can also digitize landmarks.

 Uses include: